 Investing in some PR can help too, as it can get your web content with the ingrained links on multiple websites belonging to different media outlets.

 Another factor was website traffic, or how many views your page gets.

 Understanding crawling strategies and using other marketing methods to drive users to your site will therefore help your SEO a lot.

 Of course, the more your SEO improves, the more you’ll increase traffic to your site, helping to create a cycle of great reach!

 How Using a Web Crawler Can Help Your Marketing

-While web crawlers are predominantly used by search engines, not all of them are.
+While content-focused web crawlers are predominantly used by search platforms, not all are.

 Evaluate Your Website

-If you use a spider on your own website you can therefore see if it will achieve a good ranking on a search engine, and if not, what areas are in need of improvement.
+If you use a spider on your own website you can therefore see if your pages have a good technical performance and if not, what areas are in need of improvement.

 Check on Your Competitors